SogetiEasterEgg/SogetiEasterEggChallenge2021/README.md

 </span>

 #### If you have trouble with choosing your own ansi color:
-- In the Color.class there are two links with documentation and short explanation how to choose your own color.
+- In the Colors.class there are two links with documentation and short explanation how to choose your own color.

 ---